plasmaofthedawn/PasswordProtectTenshi/README.md

 **Requirements**:
 JDK 8

-To compile PPTenshi run `gradlew build` ,t he compiled jar will be at `build/libs`
+To compile PPTenshi run `gradlew build` , the compiled jar will be at `build/libs`